casper-ecosystem/casperecosystem-io-data/README.md

 # Public repository for Casper ecosystem containing information about projects, services, service providers, and code repositories.

+The https://casperblockchain.io site uses the stored data in this repository to visualize the Casper ecosystem.

 ## Casper Ecosystem

 All entries reside in the `casperblockchain-data/ecosystem` subdirectory.